Otbivnoe/Framezilla/README.md

 ## SizeToFit and SizeThatFits

-Very often you should configure labels, so there are some methods for comfortable work with it.
+Very often you should configure labels, so there are some methods for comfortable work with them.

 #### SizeToFit